arunjhait/react-search-app/README.md

 ## Available Scripts

-### `npm run start:dev`

-The Application will get started

 ### `npm i`

 Firstly You will have to install all the dependencies

+### `npm run start:dev`

+This command will concurrently start node server and react server

 ### `npm run server`

-Then You will have to start the backend server
+To start the node server

 ### `npm start`

-Then You will have to start the front end server
+Runs the react app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view the client app in the browser.